Typically, we don't lose people because kihon gets too hard. Or because they take one too many kote to the ribs.

 So, the notion of competence isn’t about chasing trophies.
 It’s about feeling, deep down, that their 'work is working,' and that something is shifting, even when it still looks messy on the surface.

-And this matters more than we sometimes realise.
-Ryan and Deci's research tells us that a sense of competence, the belief that “I’m improving,” is critical to keeping people motivated over the long haul.
+The key point here is this: Ryan and Deci's research tells us that a sense of competence, the belief that “I’m improving,” is critical to keeping people motivated over the long haul.
 When students feel their progress is invisible or irrelevant, motivation doesn’t collapse all at once.
 It dies quietly in the background.
 But when someone notices the struggle before the surface cracks, when students hear “you’re close” or “that adjustment mattered,” it fuels them to keep pushing.

 But resilience isn’t the same as isolation.
 Hard keiko doesn’t mean silent keiko.
 You can push someone to their limits and still let them know the effort, and their progress, is real.
 (And often, it’s the ones grinding the hardest, the ones hiding doubt under stubborn faces, who need it most.)